The Osprey or Western Meadowlark for State Bird? You Decide.

 It’s like Bach vs. Beethoven, Beyoncé vs. Adele, or Ginsburg vs. Scalia.
 They're all wonderful at what they do, and possess skills and attributes distinct from their counterparts.
 They're also all interesting, historically important, and worthy of our attention and study.

-Still, let’s return to the idea that symbols matter and we can’t just perch on the fence.
-In that case, I’d point out that Oregon schoolchildren voted for the western meadowlark in 1927.
-If the Oregon Legislature wants to overturn that decision, I think they should again have the children of Oregon nominate and vote on the bird species they think best represents our great state.
+Still, let’s return to the idea that symbols matter and we can’t perch on the fence.
+In that case, I’d point out that Oregon schoolchildren voted for the Western Meadowlark as state bird in 1927.
+If the Oregon Legislature wants to revisit that decision, I think they should again have the children of Oregon nominate and vote on the species they think best represents our great state.

 At least that process would help educate children about our native birds—so something positive could come out of this foolishness.